-It should be demonstrated that the uses of the evaluated plant protection product do not have any harmful effect on human including vulnerable population subgroups, or animal health, directly or indirectly through food, feed and drinking water.
+It should be demonstrated that the uses of the evaluated plant protection product do not have any harmful effect on human including vulnerable population subgroups, or animal health, directly or indirectly through food and feed.

-The assessment of residues on and in food or feed should include estimate acute and chronic exposure levels in relation to toxicological reference values and endpoints for all relevant residue species.
-Also known cumulative and synergistic effects can be considered where the scientific methods accepted by the European Food Safety Authority to assess such effects are available, or on groundwater.
+The assessment of residues on and in food or feed should include calculation of the acute and chronic exposure in relation to toxicological reference values and endpoints for all relevant residue species.
+Also known cumulative and synergistic effects can be considered where the scientific methods accepted by the European Food Safety Authority to assess such effects are available.